joaopgrassi/blog/src/content/posts/2021/testing-authorized-endpoints/index.md

 And it passes!

-> The `CreateTestUser` method simply adds a new user with the specified permissions (`Update`,`Create`) in the database.
-If you remember, in the first post of this series we created a [middleware that loads the permissions](https://github.com/joaopgrassi/authz-custom-middleware/blob/57adf66c0932e9fdb2fad742e24f94ffdb74d44e/src/API/Authorization/PermissionsMiddleware.cs#L39) from the database based on the user `sub` claim.
+> The `CreateTestUser` method inserts a new user with the specified permissions (`Update`,`Create`) in the database.
+In the first post of the series, we created a [middleware that loads the permissions](https://github.com/joaopgrassi/authz-custom-middleware/blob/57adf66c0932e9fdb2fad742e24f94ffdb74d44e/src/API/Authorization/PermissionsMiddleware.cs#L39) from the database based on the user `sub` claim.
+The middleware then uses the permissions found to augment the ClaimsPrincipal.

 The test is simple but it gives us so much value.
-Now we know that:
+Now we are sure that:

-1. The middleware works - The user permissions are loaded from the db and added to the `ClaimsPrincipal`
+1. The middleware works - The user's permissions are loaded from the db and added to the `ClaimsPrincipal`

-2. The `PermissionHandler` has the requirement and it correctly checks it against the User `Claims`
+2. The `PermissionHandler` correctly checks the endpoint's permissions against the user's `Claims`

 3. The endpoint is in fact protected